makandra/rails_state_machine/README.md

 We want to keep this gem leightweight and on topic.
 If you are unsure whether a change would make it into the gem, open an issue and discuss.

-Note that we have configured Travis CI to automatically run tests in all supported Ruby versions and dependency sets after each push.
-We will only merge pull requests after a green Travis build.
+Note that we have configured GitHub Actions to automatically run tests in all supported Ruby versions and dependency sets after each push.
+We will only merge pull requests after a green workflow build.

 ## License